ffont/push2-python/README.md

 These utils follow Ableton's [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc) for comunicating with Push 2.
 I recommend reading Ableton's manual before using this tool.

 So far I only implemented some utils to **interface with the display** and some utils for **interaction with pads, buttons, encoders and the touchstrip**.
 More detailed interaction with each of these elements (e.g. changing color palettes, support for led blinking, advanced touchstrip configuration, etc.) has not been implemented.
 Contributions are welcome :)
-*EDIT*: customization of color palettes and led animations is now implemented!
+**UPDATE**: customization of color palettes and led animations is now implemented!

 I only testd the package in **Python 3** and **macOS**.
 Some things will not work on Python 2 but it should be easy to port.
 I don't know how it will work on Windows/Linux. ~~It is possible that MIDI port names (see [push2_python/constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py#L12-L13)) need to be changed to correctly reach Push2 in Windows/Linux~~. **UPDATE**: MIDI port names should now be cross-platform, but I have not tested them on Linux/Windows.

+Code examples are shown at the end of this readme file.
+For an example of a full application that I built using `push2-python` and that allows you to turn your Push2 into a standalone MIDI controller (using a Rapsberry Pi!), check the [Pysha](https://github.com/ffont/pysha) source source code repository.

 ## Table of Contents